Rohan0497/PII_Classification/Readme.md

    To run the inference script on a custom piece of text, use the following command structure.
 Replace /path/to/output_directory with the actual directory path where you want the inference results to be saved,
     and replace Your input text here with the text you want to analyze.

+   This script will create a folder named result and store the output inside it with the name inference_results.csv

 ### Assumptions
 The model deals  with text data.